 Although many hair products contain hydrogen peroxide, which proves that it is safe for your hair, it is essential to take caution in some aspects when diluting your dye in hydrogen peroxide.

 Avoid direct contact with large quantities of hydrogen peroxide as they can hurt your skin.
 Limit contact to a small amount of the chemical, or put on hand gloves.

 Follow the instructions on your hair dye closely concerning the amount of hydrogen peroxide you should mix.

 The amounts specified in the color formula are essential, and you must follow them closely.
 If the box of your hair dye or hydrogen peroxide stipulates the amount of the liquid to use, don’t go over that limit.

 Not only might excessive peroxide hurt you, but it will also make the dye ineffective.
 If you make such a mistake, you will need to add lots of hair dye to correct the consistency and make it effective again.

 Lastly, start dyeing your hair in small bits in case your dye doesn’t come out right (this is especially important for beginners)

 2. Dilute hair dye with shampoo

-When you mix your hair dye with shampoo, you come about a result that can best be described as a toning shampoo.
+When you mix your hair dye with shampoo, you come with a result that can best be described as a toning shampoo.
 It helps to maintain your new hair color for a long time, saving you from having to dye your hair every few days.